tannerdolby/matrmath/README.md

 - `square` - `boolean` - Optional boolean parameter to specify if the matrix is square (ie 3x3, 4x4 etc).

 ### diagDiff(M)
-Return the diagonal difference of a [square matrix](https://en.wikipedia.org/wiki/Square_matrix).
+Return the diagonal difference of a [square](https://en.wikipedia.org/wiki/Square_matrix).
+The diagonal difference is the absolute value of the left diagonal minus the right diagonal in a square matrix.

 - `M` - `number[][] | number[]` - A 2-dimensional array, or optionally 1D array.
 - `is2D` - `boolean` - Optional boolean parameter to specify if the matrix is 1D instead of 2D.